 Golden Book of FateThe book in which the goddess Ajyst.
 Records each person's life.
-Known as Golden Book of Fate.
+Sometimes identified as Golden Book of Fate.

 Goose-godAn Ostyak deity of fate.
 This bird lives in a nest made of furs and skins built in the mountains.
-Occasionally called Goose-god.
+In some accounts, called Goose-god.

 Ija-kylread more »